 One thing that a lot of people overlook is the resale value of all that stuff.
 True, some of it is just trash or things that people don’t really want.
 BUT – a lot of our stuff is worth some pretty good money.
 And especially if you’re spent a ton of money on your excessive clutter items, you might want to get some of that back by selling it rather than just donating it.

 And you know how I got started?
 Selling my Mom’s stuff that was laying around in her garage.
 She had several of those knitting machines and tons of supplies for them that she’d bought.
 She’d tried to sell them at a garage sale, but didn’t even have a nibble.
-But on eBay, people went CRAZY for them and we made hundreds of dollars over a few weeks.
+But on eBay, people went CRAZY for them and we made close to a thousand dollars over a few weeks.
 It was fun and exciting!
 And then I sold tons of great items after that.
-It was a great business and one I enjoyed.
+It was a great side business and one I enjoyed.

 How to Easily Sell Your Excessive Clutter